 Furthermore, crowds are thick, which can make everything a challenge and test even the most patient of travelers.

 In our opinion, going to Croatia in the autumn offers the best travel experience.
-Temperatures are comfortable, but the sea water is just warm enough for afternoon swims.
+Temperatures are comfortable and the sea is just warm enough for afternoon swims.

 Crowds have thinned from the summer crush, but most restaurants remain open and tours are still operating.

-However, the locals are exhausted from the summer season.
+However, the locals are exhausted.
 While we don’t blame them, their weariness is noticeable.

 Croatia relies heavily on seasonal workers from beyond their borders, and many have returned home by this time as well.